WhatsApp Rolls-Out Emojis and Sharing of Files Over 2GB

 A watering hole attack is a targeted, ‘supply chain,’ cyber-attack strategy, similar to spear phishing.
 With this strategy, the attacker identifies a website that’s frequented by users of a targeted organisation, or entire sector.
 The attacker then infects the website(s) with malware and identifies weaknesses in the main target’s cyber-security.
 The attacker then manipulates the ‘watering hole’ site to deliver that malware, such as a Remote Access Trojan (RAT), so that it can exploit these weaknesses.

-When a member of the target organisation’s device becomes infected (like drinking from a poisoned watering hole, hence the name) in a way that the target will not notice (also known as ‘drive by’), the attacker can then gain access to the infected device.
+When a member of the target organisation’s device becomes infected (like drinking from a poisoned watering hole, hence the name) in a way that the target will not notice (also known as ‘drive-by’), the attacker can then gain access to the infected device.
 This can, in turn, enable the attacker to access the target organisation’s network

 The goal(s) of this strategy, as with other strategies is/are to steal personal information, banking details, and intellectual property, and/or to conduct espionage.
 Also, it can enable the attacker to access corporate systems and assets, and potentially gain further details for even more cyber-attacks.